interniums/prompt-forge/docs/DATA-FLOWS.md

 1. User types a task.
 Draft is saved to `localStorage` as they type.
 2. On submit, `promptService.generateClarifyingQuestions` may run; consent + clarifying answers live in reducer state and persist to draft storage.
 3. Approval triggers `promptService.generateFinalPrompt` (and optional edits via `promptService.editPrompt`).
-4. `historyService.recordGeneration` stores the result in `pf_generations` and `pf_prompt_versions`; `eventsService.recordEvent` logs `prompt_saved`.
+4. `historyService.recordGeneration` stores the result in `pf_generations` (oldest rows beyond the cap are pruned per session).
-5. Draft is cleared; the approved prompt is copied when requested and logged via `recordEvent('prompt_copied', ...)`.
+5. Draft is cleared; the approved prompt is copied when requested.

 ## History flow

-- `loadSessionState` preloads the 10 most recent generations for the session and renders them as system/user lines.
+- History is fetched on demand via the `/history` command (`historyService.listHistory`).
-- `/history` command routes through `historyService.listHistory` to render additional items.
+- The terminal does not auto-render prior generations on load to avoid clutter; users pull history only when needed.
-- Snapshots in `pf_prompt_versions` provide restore fidelity beyond the summary shown in history.
+- Prompt versions/events are removed; history relies on `pf_generations` with pruning.

 ## Error handling